Parameterized Max Min Feedback Vertex Set: Natural Parameter Algorithm

 \subparagraph*{Complexity.} The preprocessing part of the algorithm, as well as the application of the rules, require polynomial time.
-The branching strategy previously described results in at most $3^{k-g}$ instances, since on every step at most $3$ instances may be produced, each with reduced $k$.
-Lastly, due to~\cref{lem:path_restricted_base_case}, the case when $S = \emptyset$ or $k=0$ is solvable in polynomial time.
+The branching strategy previously described results in at most $3^{k-g}$ instances, since on every step at most $3$ instances may be produced, while the branching ceases when $|Z(\mathcal{I})| \geq k$.
+Lastly, due to \cref{lem:path_restricted_base_case1,lem:path_restricted_base_case2}, the cases when $|Z(\mathcal{I})| \geq k$ or $Z(\mathcal{I}) = S$ are solvable in polynomial time.
 Therefore, the final running time is $3^{k-g} n^{\bO(1)}$. \end{proof}

-\begin{proofsketch} The main idea of the algorithm lies on the fact that we can efficiently handle instances where either $k=0$ or $S=\emptyset$.
-Towards this, we will employ a branching strategy that, as long as $S$ remains non empty, new instances with reduced $k$ are produced.
-Prior to performing branching, we first observe that we can efficiently deal with the good vertices.
-Afterwards, by employing said branching strategy, in every step we decide which vertex will be counted towards the $k$ required, thereby reducing parameter $k$ on each iteration.
-If at some point $k=0$ or $S=\emptyset$, it remains to decide whether this comprises a viable solution $S'$.
-Notice that $S'$ may not be a solution for the annotated instance, since even if $|S'| \geq k$, it does not necessarily hold that $S' \supseteq S$. \end{proofsketch}